cimug-org/CIMTool/dev-env-setup.md

 ###### Step 9:
-A common error upon auto-import of the projects is the lack of a JDK matching that of the projects (currently a JDK level of 1.6 is needed).
+A common error upon auto-import of the projects is the lack of a JDK matching that configured for the CIMTool plugin projects (currently a JDK level 1.6 is needed).
 A proper JDK/JRE must be added to the listed of **"Installed JREs"** if the required one is not present.
 Once installed most of the errors will be resolved after performing a "clean all projects" in Eclipse.
 Note that in the example screenshot only a JDK 1.5.x is installed and the steps that follow show how a JDK is select from those installed on a local file system.

 - First, from the Eclipse **"Preferences"** dialog select the **Add** button.